 “But our future intention is to scientifically prove what is the best way to label foods,” said Debasmita Patra, assistant research professor and lead author on the paper.
 “As a consumer and as a mum, a best by date might raise food safety concerns, but date labeling and food safety are not connected to each other right now, which is a wide source of confusion.
 And when billions of dollars are just going to the trash because of this, it’s not a small thing.”

-According to the US Food and Drug Administration (FDA), 90 percent of Americans say they are likely to prematurely discard food due to misinterpretation of date labels because of food safety concerns or uncertainty as to how to properly store the product.
-The researchers explained that this confusion accounts for 20 percent of the total annual food waste in the US, representing more than 26 billion pounds per year and over $32 billion in food waste.
+According to the US Food and Drug Administration (FDA), a vast majority of Americans (90 percent) say they are likely to prematurely discard food due to misinterpretation of date labels because of food safety concerns or uncertainty as to how to properly store the product.
+This confusion accounts for 20 percent of the total annual food waste in the US, representing more than 26 billion pounds per year and over $32 billion in food waste, the researchers noted.

 The paper underlined the fact that future research on food waste and date labeling needs to take an interdisciplinary approach to better explore the perspectives of multiple stakeholders.
 Expertise from environmental science, food science, sociology and other disciplines can more effectively develop interventions to reduce behaviors that may increase food waste.

 “This is an environmental issue, but involves the knowledge, attitudes, perceptions, and social behaviors of multiple stakeholders, including retailers, food-service providers, and diverse consumers.”
 Leisnham added.
 The paper’s researchers hope to reduce food waste through ongoing and future findings.